AnthonyDiGirolamo/els/README.markdown

 els = ls with emoji icons
 -------------------------

-This is a simple wrapper for `ls` written in ruby to display emoji icons alongside file names.
+This is a simple wrapper for `ls` written in ruby (version 1.9.3 or higher) to display emoji icons alongside file names.
 It was written and tested on MacOS X which uses the BSD version of ls.
 It will also work with the GNU ls.

 All arguments are passed along to ls with the exception of --els-no-color which disables the built in color handling.